-The complexity and judgement involved in contract accounting in revenue recognition
+Complexity and judgement involved in accounting for multi-element revenue arrangements

-Revenue for all revenue streams (implementation, enhancement, support and maintenance) is recognised in accordance with the Group's accounting policy and International Accounting Standard (IAS) 18 - Revenue, which requires a significant amount of management's nderlying earnings before interest, taxes, depreciation and amortisation (EBITDA) and profit before tax (PBT), which are the primary financial KPI's for the Group.
+Revenue for all revenue streams (service, software, Software-as-a-Service, and third party) is recognised in accordance with the Group's accounting policy and International Accounting Standard (IAS) 18 'Revenue', which requires a significant amount of management judgement around when the revenue should be recognised.

+The revenue recorded by the Group is one of the key determinants of the Group's underlying earnings before interest, taxes, depreciation and amortisation ("EBITDA") and profit before taxation ("PBT"), which are the primary financial Key Performance Indicators ("KPIs") for the Group.

-Therefore, we identified revenue recognition as a significant risk, which was one of the most significant assessed risks of material misstatement (whether due to fraud or error).
+Therefore, we identified revenue recognition as a significant risk, which was one of the most significant assessed risks of material misstatement.